 - Weed control

-Pay attention to plant health via EOS Crop Monitoring with the help of vegetation indices.
+Pay attention to plant health via EOSDA Crop Monitoring with the help of vegetation indices.

 In 5.5 – 6.5 months after sowing, cotton is usually ready for harvesting.
 Since the ripening in cotton is uneven, and the bolls open gradually over 1 – 1.5 months, it is necessary to accelerate the ripening of the bolls and artificially cause the leaves to fall.
 For this, defoliation is carried out.
 Another reason defoliation (removal of leaves) is very common in cotton harvesting is that the leaves may carry pathogenic bacteria and fungi, and also interfere with the work of cotton harvesters.